fernando-mc/python3-workshop/installation/windows-installation.md

 The command prompt is another way of interacting with your computer.
 It can do many of the same things like running programs, editing files and more but it does so in a text-based manner.

 We will run the Python interpreter and Python scripts from the command prompt.
-When you sucessfully open the command prompt, you can
+When you successfully open the command prompt, you can

 1. At the command prompt (which will look something like `C:\Users\username>`, type:
   ```